 Following the implementation of the Regulations for the Administration of Direct Selling in 2005, direct selling of health food was granted legal status in China.
-Direct selling, as a sales channel for health food, has gained great popularity because it reduces intermediate links in circulation and saves operating costs.
+As a sales channel for health food, direct selling has gained great popularity because it reduces intermediate links in circulation and saves operating costs.

-Conference marketing, also known as database marketing or club marketing, is a marketing model whereby enterprises collect the data of consumers through various channels and build databases after analysing and consolidating the data.
-Targeted marketing is then carried out at specific customer groups by bundling various promotion methods.
+Conference marketing, also known as database marketing or club marketing, is a marketing model whereby enterprises collect consumer data through various channels and build databases after analysing and aggregating the information.
+Targeted marketing is then carried out at specific customer groups during conferences by bundling various promotional tactics.

 Currently, traditional marketing still plays a prominent role in the health food market.
 In traditional marketing, sales channels and sales strategies are determined in accordance with product features.
-The sales points for general nutritious or gift type products are mainly shopping malls and hypermarkets while the main seasons for promotion and sales are the New Year and festival holidays.
-For products with therapeutic functions, drug stores are the sales points, advertising and commercials are relatively professional while promotion and sales are carried out during seasons appropriate to the products.
+The sales channels for general nutritious or gift type products are mainly shopping malls and hypermarkets, while the main seasons for promotion and sales are the Chinese New Year and festival holidays.
+For products with therapeutic functions, drug stores are the leading sales channel.
+Advertising has a relatively professional look, with promotion and sales carried out during seasons appropriate to the products.

-The emergence of specialised health food chain stores marks the separation of the sales of health food from that of drugs and food.
+The emergence of specialised health food chain stores marks the separation of health food sales from that of drugs and food.
 In the past, supermarkets and drugstores were the most direct health food sales channels.
-According to the trade, specialisation of sales channels is becoming a trend.
+According to the trade, sales channel specialisation is becoming a trend.

-Following the rapid development of the media industry, TV and online are becoming increasingly important channels for the sales of health food.
-E-tailing of health food is popular because this sales method can, on the one hand, keep up with the consumption habits of customers nowadays and, on the other, save the cost of setting up counters in department stores or supermarkets and thus product prices are cheaper than those on the market.
-Consequently more and more people are now buying health food through online e-commerce platforms or TV commercials.
+Thanks to the rapid growth of the media industry, TV and online are becoming increasingly important channels for the sales of health food.
+Selling health food online is popular because this sales method is in line with the spending habits of modern customers.
+It can also save the cost of setting up counters in department stores or supermarkets and thus products can be priced lower than in physical outlets.
+Consequently, more and more people are now buying health food through online e-commerce platforms or TV commercials.

-Academic marketing for health products is targeted at the potential demand of specific consumers through informative and inter-active activities which can arouse interest in further understanding product functions or even buying them.
+Academic marketing for health products is targeted at the potential demand of specific consumers through educational and interactive activities which can stimulate interest in further understanding product functions or even purchase.
 An effective tool in stimulating market demand, academic marketing usually comes in the form of exchange activities, such as academic forums for medical practitioners and clients, and health seminars for local communities.
 Scientific publications often serve as giveaways to enhance promotional effects.

-Selected trade fairs for the health industry lined up for 2016 and 2017:
+Selected trade fairs for the health industry lined up for 2017 and 2018 include:

 IV.
 Import and Trade Regulations

 In 2008, the responsibilities of CFDA underwent two major changes.
-First, its responsibility of coordinating food safety and investigating major food safety incidents was transferred to the Ministry of Health (MOH).
-Second, it took over MOH’s responsibility of supervising food safety (such as food hygiene licensing, the catering sector and canteen catering) as well as overseeing health food and cosmetics.
+First, its responsibility for coordinating food safety and investigating major food safety incidents was transferred to the Ministry of Health (MOH).
+Second, it took over MOH’s responsibility for supervising food safety (such as food hygiene licensing, the catering sector and canteen catering) as well as overseeing health food and cosmetics.

-Enterprises wishing to produce health food products must apply to the provincial-level administrative department of health of the province where it is located and can only engage in production after obtaining a food hygiene licence.
+Enterprises wishing to produce health food must apply to the provincial-level administrative department of health and can only engage in production after obtaining a food hygiene licence.
 To import health food products, an imported health food approval certificate from CFDA must be obtained.
-This document is a certification granting approval for the product to be imported and sold on the market within the Chinese territory.
+This document is a certification granting approval for the product to be imported and sold on the market within Chinese territory.

-After taking over the responsibility of supervising health food, CFDA has expanded the scope of the health functions of health food applying for certification by raising the types of health functions from 22 to 27.
+After taking over the responsibility for supervising health food, CFDA has expanded the scope of health foods’ function certification from 22 to 27 functions.
 These functions are classified into two main categories.
-The first category consists of a total of 16 types of functions related to prevention of diseases, alleviation of symptoms and auxiliary therapy.
-The other category consists of 11 types of functions related to enhancing human health and physical fitness.
-Health food of the same formula can only apply for certification of not more than two health functions.
+The first category consists of a total of 16 functions related to prevention of diseases, alleviation of symptoms and auxiliary therapy.
+The other category consists of 11 functions related to enhancing human health and physical fitness.
+Health food of the same formula can only apply for certification in not more than two health functions.

 The Regulations for the Administration of Direct Selling and Regulations on the Prohibition of Pyramid Selling were passed and implemented in 2005.
 Under these two sets of regulations, direct selling of health food is permitted in China.

-To address the confusion caused by irregularities in advertising in the health food industry, the Provisional Rules on the Examination of Health Food Advertisements stipulate that the contents of a health food advertisement must be consistent with the contents of the user manual and label approved by the food and drug administrative department under the State Council and no arbitrary expansion of scope is allowed.
-Advertisers must first apply to the provincial-level food and drug administrative department of the place where it is located before releasing any health food advertisements.
-Furthermore, the efficacy of health food must not be compared with those of other healthcare equipment or drugs.
+To address the confusion caused by irregularities in advertising in the health food industry, the Provisional Rules on the Examination of Health Food Advertisements stipulates that the contents of a health food advertisement must be consistent with the contents of the user manual and label approved by the food and drug administrative department under the State Council and no arbitrary expansion of scope is allowed.
+Advertisers must first apply to the provincial-level food and drug administrative department before releasing any health food advertisements.
+Furthermore, the efficacy of health food must not be compared with that of other healthcare equipment or drugs.
 Advertising claims based on feudal superstition must not be used.